Add to your Claude Code skills

 The architecture doc supersedes the sprawling pipeline description that used to live here.
 Everything about what runs in which stage now lives in one place.

-👉 docs/SETUP.md — install Claude Code, set up API keys, optional Pandoc/tectonic for DOCX/PDF, cross-model verification (ARS_CROSS_MODEL), and four installation methods including claude.ai Project import.
+👉 docs/SETUP.md — full guide: install Claude Code, set up API keys, optional Pandoc/tectonic for DOCX/PDF, cross-model verification (ARS_CROSS_MODEL), and five installation methods (Plugin, project skills, global skills, claude.ai Project, repo-cloned).

 👉 docs/PERFORMANCE.md — per-mode token budgets, full-pipeline estimate (~$4–6 for a 15k-word paper), and recommended Claude Code settings (Skip Permissions; Agent Team optional).